 Set upon a picture-perfect sky on the Fire Island Pines’ glistening Great South Bay, the 25th anniversary edition of Fire Island Dance Festival brought together a diverse, captivating program of world premieres, dance legends and stirring storytelling.
 The festival on July 19-21 raised a record-shattering $657,842 for Dancers Responding to AIDS, a program of Broadway Cares/Equity Fights AIDS.

-The festival included the world premieres of five works.
-Since the festival began in 1995, 56 new works have had their premieres at Fire Island Dance Festival.
+The charitable event of the Fire Island summer included the world premieres of six remarkable works.
+Since the festival began in 1995, 74 works have premiered at Fire Island Dance Festival.

-Featuring an unparalleled lineup of dancers, choreographers and generous supporters, the festival set a fundraising record for the sixth year in a row.
-In its 22 editions, Fire Island Dance Festival has raised more than $4.8 million to help ensure that those in need living with HIV/AIDS and other debilitating illnesses in New York and across the country have access to lifesaving medications, counseling, healthy meals and emergency financial assistance.
+This exhilarating and incomparable weekend of dance set a fundraising record for the ninth year in a row.
+In its 25 editions, Fire Island Dance Festival has raised more than $6.7 million to ensure the most vulnerable among across the country have access to lifesaving medications, counseling, healthy meals and supportive housing.

 This year’s festival was hosted by Tony and Academy Award winner Joel Grey, the original Emcee from Cabaret.
 Grey strolled onstage at each performance to the iconic opening of “Willkommen,” this time adding his own Fire Island Dance Festival twist: “Willkommen, bienvenue, welcome/To Cabaret, to DRA, I’m Joel Grey.”

 The legendary Paul Taylor Dance Company presented Sunset, one of the company’s seminal works that first premiered in 1983.
 This poignant story of men going off to war and the sweethearts they left behind was groundbreaking as one of the first to share stories of love and loss between two men on stage.
 This message was just as moving today, resonating deeply with the Pines audiences.